jokohoko/MuMo/Dashboard/readme.md

     - Color: Color to use in the charts
     - Calibration: Limiting range in the calibration settings
     - Range: probible range the values will fall within (limits the alert ranges)
+    - From_zero: Show this variable in a chart with 0 in view or zoom in to the data variance

 ## Database setup